jhnvz/alfred/README.md

 Robin.define do
   controller Api::V1::PostsController do
-    robin 'update post by manager' do
+    scenario 'update post by manager' do
       setup do
         User.create(:name => 'John Doe', :permissions => { :manager => true })
         Post.create(:title => 'Robin is awesome', :body => 'It saves me time')